Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 </script>

 Two weeks ago, after being busy organizing our second event, [GPN CTF 2023](https://ctftime.org/event/1965), my team [KITCTF](https://kitctf.de) finally had time to fully participate in a CTF.
-And since we like the challenge, what better CTF could there be than Google Capture the Flag 2023?!
+And since we like the challenge, what better CTF could there be than Google Capture The Flag 2023?!

 Funny enough, I started to really dive deep into cybersecurity and CTFs with last year's Google CTF 22 and managed to solve two challenges ([misc](https://kitctf.de/writeups/appnote) and [web reversing](https://kitctf.de/writeups/jssafe)) then.
 In the past year I learned a lot about reversing and lately pwning so this year I worked on the binary rev/pwn challenges [oldschool](#oldschool) and [UBF](#ubf).